K

 kitten púpaʔs

-Kalispel ql̓spilx
+Kalispel people ql̓spilx

 knotted q̓p̓axʷ